Malaria Drug Resistance

 Malaria medicines are working well in many parts of the world, however, there is serious concern that malaria parasites are once again developing widespread resistance to antimalarial drugs.

-Malaria remains one of the most devastating infectious diseases with approximately 212 million infections and 429,000 deaths each year - primarily children under the age of 5 in sub-Saharan Africa.
+Malaria remains one of the most devastating infectious diseases with approximately 228 million infections and 405,000 deaths in 2018 – primarily children under the age of five in sub-Saharan Africa.

 Plasmodium falciparum, the deadliest form of the malaria parasite, is responsible for the vast majority of the mortality and morbidity associated with malaria infection.
 Artemisinin Combination Therapies, or ACTs, are currently the frontline treatments against P. falciparum malaria.
 Although these treatments are working well in many parts of the world, there is serious concern that malaria parasites are once again developing widespread resistance to this vital treatment.